Oregon State University: Student life

 Corvallis is Oregon's 9th-largest city.
 It is a relatively small community and many of the local events have a strong connection to the university.
 OSU has over 400 active student organizations and groups.
 The campus is only a few hours' driving distance from any number of outdoor recreation opportunities.
 Several federal and state natural forests and parks are popular student destinations.
 These include the Cascade Range, a rugged coastline, several large forests, the high desert and numerous rivers and lakes.
 Portland, Oregon's largest city, is 85 mi north of campus.

 From 1930 to 1968, OSU was home to the Gamma chapter of Phrateres, a philanthropic-social organization for female college students.
 Gamma was the third chapter of the organization, which eventually had over 20 chapters in Canada and the U.S.

 Most older OSU students live off campus, but on-campus housing is available and required for most incoming freshmen.
 There are 16 residence halls on campus.

 Irish Bend Covered Bridge - The west side of campus is dedicated, primarily, to agricultural research.
 It is also home to this historic landmark.

 The LaSells Stewart Center is the conference and performing arts center for the campus.
 Many famous speakers have graced the stage of the campus's main auditorium, Austin Auditorium, while the Corvallis-OSU Symphony plays there frequently.
 The OSU Office of Conferences and Special Events is in the auditorium.

 The PRAx (Patricia Valian Reser Center for the Creative Arts) is a 49,000 square foot arts center at Oregon State University.
 It features the nearly 500 seat Lynne Hallstrom Detrick Concert Hall, 200 seat Edward J. Ray Theater, The 3,000-square-foot Kate and John Stirek Art Gallery, Dixie Luana Wooton Kenney Garden, Thomas W. Toomey Lobby and Celia Strickland Austin & Ken Austin III | Loni Austin Parrish & Scott N. Parrish Arts Plaza.

 The university is home to Orange Media Network, the university's student media department.
 Orange Media Network encompasses the award-winning The Daily Barometer student newspaper, KBVR 88.7 FM, KBVR-TV, Prism Art and Literary Journal, lifestyle magazine Beaver's Digest, and fashion magazine DAMchic.

+Student clubs

+OSU offers a wide variety of student organizations, including the highly successful motorsport teams Global Formula Racing and Beaver Racing.

+Global Formula Racing (GFR) is an international collaboration formed in 2009 by combining the engineering talents of OSU and the Baden-Württemberg Cooperative State University (DHBW) Ravensburg in Germany.
+Students across both continents collaborate daily to design, manufacture, and race cars for the Global Formula SAE and Formula Student competitions.
+GFR has been successful in securing numerous championship titles worldwide.

+In contrast to GFR's track racing, OSU's Beaver Racing team specializes in Baja SAE, where students design and build off-road vehicles built to endure extreme terrains and intense endurance challenges.